yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 Similarly, [`GetPreviousProgramIndex` needed to be stubbed](https://github.com/yuzu-emu/yuzu/pull/4676).
 The end result is getting the game-selector/menu working.

 {{< imgs
-    "./menu.png| For now, just the menu and soundtrack sections (Super Mario 3D All-Stars)"
+    "./menu.png| For now, just the menu and soundtrack sections!
+(Super Mario 3D All-Stars)"
   >}}

 ## Nvidia specific fixes